 If you’re hunting for a shortcut to the very best over-ear headphones you can buy, there are two very different ways you can go – high-tech or old-school.

 The old-school side is covered by the Grado SR325e cans.
 Wired, open-backed and only as technologically advanced as an acoustic guitar, these headphones are intended for hi-fi aficionados who do their listening at home.
 But while the Grados are comparatively restrictive, they’re exceptional capable in a way that no amount of technology can replicate.

 The best over-ear headphones: buying advice

-The good news is that wireless headphones can now be bought for very reasonable money, but it is worth bearing in mind that both wireless sound quality and battery life can vary greatly.
+The good news is that wireless headphones can now be bought for very reasonable money – our budget wireless headphones round-up is proof of that – but it is worth bearing in mind that both wireless sound quality and battery life can vary greatly.
 Looking for a pair with a more recent version of Bluetooth (5.0 is the most recent, widely available iteration) can help in both regards, but isn’t a guarantee.
 And if you can find a pair with the audio-focused aptX codec, you know that sound quality has at least been a factor in the design.